 Applicants should note that the following conditions affecting review and selection of candidates:

 - Applicants will be considered without regard to race, religion, sex, age and/ or physical impairment.

 - Preference is given to those without recent experience in the United States.

-- Applicants should be representative and responsible citizens who can contribute to a full and fair picture of the culture of Malaysia and thereby contribute to understanding between the people of the United State and Malaysia.
+- Applicants should be a representative and a responsible citizens who can contribute to a full and fair picture of the culture of Malaysia and thereby contribute to understanding between the people of the United States and Malaysia.
 You should also demonstrate the cross-cultural sensitivity and flexibility needed to adjust successfully to life in the United States.

 Applicants are requested to note some of the most frequent application problems:

 - Lack of an adequate research proposal.
 This is the single most common weakness of applications and the one that reflects most seriously on the applicant’s prospects for placement.
 Applicants must have a well-thought-out plan for research that demonstrates knowledge of the field in general, as well as scientific methods for approaching the subject and knowledge of sources of data in the United States.

 - Selection of a proposed host institution without providing rationale or copies of correspondence or not mentioning any preference for affiliation.

 - Lack of knowledge of English or of a plan to acquire a working level of English before beginning the grant.